The Bodyguard (1992 film): Accolades

+Home media

+The Bodyguard was released on VHS and LaserDisc throughout North America on Warner Home Video on July 21, 1993 and was later reissued on VHS on February 1, 2000.
+The original release proved very successful in the video rental market, and ended up as the tenth top rental of 1993 in the United States.
+The DVD of the film was released on March 25, 1997 and as a special edition on February 1, 2005.
+Following Houston's death, the film was issued on Blu-ray on March 27, 2012.
+In the UK, the film was issued on VHS on June 28, 1993 and again on November 29, 1993 and August 1, 1994.

 Music

 Soundtrack

 The Bodyguard: Original Soundtrack Album, released by Houston on her label Arista Records, became the best-selling soundtrack of all time and the best-selling album by a female artist of all time.
 It has been certified diamond in the United States (sales of at least ten million) with shipments of over 19 million copies.
 Worldwide, the sales are over 45 million copies.
-In addition, Houston's cover of "I Will Always Love You" sold over 24 million units worldwide, becoming the best-selling single by a female artist of all time.
+In addition, Houston's rendition of Dolly Parton's "I Will Always Love You" sold over 24 million units worldwide, becoming the best-selling single by a female artist of all time.

-The soundtrack features six songs which were hit singles for Houston: "I Will Always Love You" (a cover of the Dolly Parton song), "I'm Every Woman" (a cover of the Chaka Khan song), the two Oscar-nominated songs, "I Have Nothing" and "Run to You", "Queen of the Night" and "Jesus Loves Me".
+The soundtrack features six songs which were hit singles for Houston: "I Will Always Love You", "I'm Every Woman" (a cover of the Chaka Khan song), the two Oscar-nominated songs, "I Have Nothing" and "Run to You", "Queen of the Night" and "Jesus Loves Me".

 Other artists who appear on the soundtrack include fellow Arista recording artists Kenny G ("Even if My Heart Would Break", a duet with Aaron Neville), Lisa Stansfield ("Someday I'm Coming Back") and Curtis Stigers ("What's so Funny 'Bout Peace, Love and Understanding").
-Also included is a cover of the Bill Withers standard "Lovely Day" by the S.O.U.L.
-S.Y.S.T.E.M.
+Also included is a hip-hop dance fusion song, "It's Gonna Be a Lovely Day", co-written and co-sung by singer and future RuPaul's Drag Race judge Michelle Visage.
+Both Visage and Nick Lowe, writer of "What's so Funny 'Bout Peace, Love and Understanding", credited Houston, who was the album's executive producer, for helping them financially by including their recordings on the album.